 - Shortening of the vaginal canal

-Although menopause is the most common cause of atrophic vaginitis, there are other circumstances that can cause a woman’s estrogen levels to decline, including:
+Except for menopause, there are a few other circumstances that can cause a woman’s estrogen levels to decline such as:

 - Surgical menopause (the removal of the ovaries)